saulchelewani/blog-2/content/writing-good-api-integrations.md

  4. Have hot-swappable request interfaces
  5. Log everything

-We will use an example of a weather API by the [WeatherAPI.com](https://weatherapi.com) available on [RapidAPI](https://rapidapi.com/hub), integrated into a Laravel application _If you are into public API integrations, consider bookmarking RapidAPI._ You're welcome.
+We will use an example of a weather API by [WeatherAPI.com](https://weatherapi.com) available on [RapidAPI](https://rapidapi.com/hub), integrated into a Laravel application. _If you are into public API integrations, consider bookmarking RapidAPI._ You're welcome.

 ### 1. Keep your Connection Variables Separate